 Vaccination

-Vaccination is the first and most effective line of defence against bovine respiratory disease.
-Use trusted bovine respiratory vaccines that protect against Pasteurella, Mannheimia haemolytica, and Histophilus somni.
+Vaccination is the most effective line of defence against bovine respiratory disease.
+Using trusted bovine respiratory vaccines that protect against Pasteurella, Mannheimia haemolytica, and Histophilus somni helps in preventing BRD.
 Commonly used vaccines include One Shot®, Bovi-Shield Gold®, and NUPLURA® PH.
 Calves should get their first bovine respiratory disease vaccine between two and four months of age and a booster before weaning.

 Adult animals should be given a BRD vaccine or booster about two to three weeks before transport or when mixing with new herds.
 Regular use of BRD vaccines builds strong immunity and greatly lowers the chances of shipping fever in cows and other respiratory diseases in calves.